 While using composite crown molding is becoming a regular feature in most homes because of its cost and its lifetime, it is recognizably not wood.
 On the other side, an oak molding can look out of place if the furniture and other decor of a home do not match the elegance that this type of molding can bring to a room.
 For these reasons, interior designers with a keen eye can often be very helpful in matching a crown moulding to your home design.

-Need to find a pro for your crown molding?Find Pros
+Ready to start your crown molding?Find Pros

 Crown molding is reasonably easy to install.
 The real trick is in choosing the right design, or purchasing a custom crown mold, and making sure it is cut at the angle you desire.
 From there it is a simple matter of nailing the trim into place and applying the desired treatment.
 While you can certainly do the trim work yourself, the cost of installation is often not much since it is a quick, though detail-oriented and skill-required, task.
 And when the real purpose of a crown moulding is to bring a bit of elegance and grace to your interior design, there’s no reason to risk odd angle cuts or mismatched sections when you don’t need to.
 Otherwise you’ll find yourself living in something perhaps less attractive than a simple box.